Julio Peralta: 2018: First ATP 500 & one more titles

 Peralta had a slow beginning of the year, with semifinals at 2018 ASB Classic as the only notable result.
 Julio and Horacio Zeballos reunited for attempting a defense of their title in the U.S. Men's Clay Court Championships, but they lost in first round.
 They also tried to imitate their past year quarterfinals run on the French Open, but they lost in second round.
-Partnering with Roman Jebavy, they reached semifinals of the 2018 Antalya Open.
+Partnering with Roman Jebavý, they reached semifinals of the 2018 Antalya Open.

 Peralta and Zeballos partnered again for the 2018 Wimbledon and won over 16th seeds Max Mirnyi and Philipp Oswald in first round, but then lost in second round.
 The partnership went on and they won the 2018 Swedish Open, defeating in the final the Italian pair Simone Bolelli and Fabio Fognini.
 The following week Peralta and Zeballos won another title, the 2018 German Open, his first on the ATP 500 level, defeating Oliver Marach and Mate Pavić in the final.

 2022: Back on the ATP tour

-After almost 4 years of hiatus, Peralta came back on the ATP tour in April where he entered the 2022 BMW Open with Franko Škugor with a protected ranking and next at the Italian Open as an alternate pair also with Škugor where they won their first round match against top 50 players Tomislav Brkic and Nikola Cacic.
+After almost 4 years of hiatus, Peralta came back on the ATP tour in April where he entered the 2022 BMW Open with Franko Škugor with a protected ranking and next at the Italian Open as an alternate pair also with Škugor where they won their first round match against top 50 players Tomislav Brkić and Nikola Ćaćić.

+Personal life

+Peralta was born in Brasília, Brazil, and began to play tennis in Paramaribo, Suriname, where his father worked as a dentist.

+A close friend of Fernando González, he performed as his double in an advert of Powerade.